pbeshai/react-url-query/README.md

     foo: PropTypes.number,

     // change handlers are automatically generated when given a config.
-    // By default they updating that single query parameter and maintaining existing
+    // By default they update that single query parameter and maintain existing
     // values in the other parameters.
     onChangeFoo: PropTypes.func,
     onChangeBar: PropTypes.func,